 Also Read: Biotechnology In Agriculture

-This article concludes an introduction to Biofuels and its amazing facts.
+This article concludes an introduction to Biofuels and their amazing facts.
 To know more about the Biofuels, their types, applications, how they are different from other fuels, and other related topics and important questions, keep visiting our website at BYJU’S Biology.

 Frequently Asked Questions on Facts about biofuels

 What are the examples of biofuels?